HunterZ1998/BigData2022P2/README.md

 - Products table prices column was checked for zero or negative valued entries (48 products with price = 0, left in table to track inventory)

 ##### 1. Raw data quality issue
-(1) Problem: Mis-spelled column reference: Sales.SalesPersonID refers to the column EmployeeID in the Employees table.
+(1) Problem: Mis-spelled column reference: Sales.SalesPersonID refers to the column EmployeeID in the Employees table.\
-  Solution: Changed column name Sales.SalesPersonID to EmployeeID.
+  Solution: Changed column name Sales.SalesPersonID to EmployeeID.\
-(2) Problem: In the Employees table, the employee associated with EMPLOYEEID = 15, had the middle initial input as an apostrophe.
+(2) Problem: In the Employees table, the employee associated with EMPLOYEEID = 15, had the middle initial input as an apostrophe.\
   Solution: Enforce names must include at least one letter.
-EMPLOYEEID = 15 middle initial changed to NULL.
+EMPLOYEEID = 15 middle initial changed to NULL. \
-(3) Problem: Time zone of imported data unknown
+(3) Problem: Time zone of imported data unknown.\
-  Solution: No solution, as we do not know the origin time zone we cannot convert to UTC.
+  Solution: No solution, as we do not know the origin time zone we cannot convert to UTC.\
-(4) Problem: Case of STRING columns inconsistent (for example: could lead to alex and Alex being counted as different entries)
+(4) Problem: Case of STRING columns inconsistent (for example: could lead to alex and Alex being counted as different entries).\
-  Solution: Capitalize first letter of all STRING field entries (except Products as they could be case sensitive)
+  Solution: Capitalize first letter of all STRING field entries (except Products as they could be case sensitive).\

 ##### 2. Create `curated` schema
 See sql file and command in [Run test files in order (6)](#2-run-test-files-in-order).